Junos16/Notes/Unions of Sets.md

-Given two different sets we might want to combine them.
-The new set would contain all the elements in both these sets.
+Given two sets, the axiom of pairing grants us a set larger than them containing both of them.
+But if we want to